Gooseberry Falls State Park: Park geology

 The north shore of Lake Superior is almost entirely underlain by a series of at least 19 lava flows.
 The Gooseberry River has cut through the flows from the uppermost layer to the lower falls where it flows into Lake Superior.
 Three distinct layers of lava can be seen from the highway bridge.
 The lower flows were more compact and hard, but the upper flows were vesicular, containing pockets that later filled with various minerals including those that formed the Lake Superior agates which can be found along the beach where the river ends in Lake Superior.

 Wildlife

-This park is home to the mammalian species of white-tailed deer, Canadian lynx, black bear, timber wolf, and marten.
+This park is home to the mammalian species white-tailed deer, Canadian lynx, American black bear, American marten, and the subspecies, timber wolf.
 Fish that swim in the lakes are migratory salmon and trout.
-Bird watchers may see a variety of conifer-dependent birds, ravens, and herring gulls.
+Types of birds that can be seen are ravens and herring gulls.